soomtochukwu/Assignment-4/README.md

-# BlockchainUNN WEB3 Bootcamp - Assignment 4
+# BlockchainUNN_WEB3_Bootcamp_Assignment 4 - by Somtochukwu .K.
+Onwuajuese
 ##### A simple React.JS App that makes it easier to interact with the BUNN_ICO contract I created earlier

 ## Usage